 And again, similar to the question for buyers, the seller gets asked if they are also considering buying.

 Again, this is an intelligent question since real estate lines are blurry when it comes to a person being a seller or buyer, and frequently they can be both.

-And finally, the seller will have to enter their full name, and that should be it?
+And finally, the seller will have to enter their full name, which should be it.